Cheshakoneko/Calcifer_circ2MHC/README.md

 A suitable conda environment can be installed with the included environment.yml-file with "conda env create -f environment.yml".
-CIRI2 and ORFfinder need to be installed manually.
+CIRI2 needs to be installed manually.
-The path to both need to be included as parameters in the respective modes.
+The path to CIRI2 needs to be included as parameters in the respective modes.
-Both are not available in conda.

 The used gtf-file needs to be from the actual ensemble release.